KUJP-code/KU-wiki/src/content/docs/setsumeikai/gas_sheet.md

 #### backSetsumeikaiMeibo()

-Seems to add the followup status to the mysterious 'Briefing List' sheet daily at 9pm.
+Seems to add the follow-up status to the mysterious 'Briefing List' sheet daily at 9pm.

 #### createRecordMain()